Sexual Assault Claim Filed Against Nashville IRS Worker

 If you or a loved one was harmed by a federal employee or entity during the scope of their operations, you may be entitled to compensation under the Federal Tort Claims Act.
 Having experienced Nashville personal injury lawyers on your side can help ensure your best legal interests are supported and compensation maximized.

 Contact our office for a free consultation about your case.
-At Calhoun Law, PLC, our attorneys have the legal training and experience to ensure your legal rights are exercised.
+At Calhoun Law, PLC, our lawyers have the legal training and experience to ensure your legal rights are exercised.